Overview

 Price vs Value at Different Scales

-For solo content creators sending weekly newsletters with basic drip sequences, BirdSend's feature set is genuinely adequate.
-The LTV tracking adds value that more expensive platforms do not offer.
-Spending $80/month on Constant Contact's event tools and social media management is waste if you never use them.
+For solo content creators sending weekly newsletters with basic drip sequences, BirdSend's feature set may be adequate.
+The LTV tracking adds value that many broader platforms do not offer.
+Paying for Constant Contact's event tools and social media management is waste if you never use them.

-For small businesses that run events, manage social media, and need a comprehensive marketing platform, Constant Contact's feature breadth represents genuine value consolidation.
-Replacing Constant Contact with BirdSend plus separate event, social, and landing page tools would likely cost more than $80/month total while adding integration complexity.
+For small businesses that run events, manage social media, and need a broader marketing platform, Constant Contact's feature breadth represents real value consolidation.
+Replacing it with BirdSend plus separate event, social, and landing page tools can add integration complexity and operational overhead.

 The Established Platform Advantage